cea-hpc/modules/doc/source/module.rst

   Default value is ``1``.
 It can be changed at installation time with :instopt:`--disable-ml<--enable-ml>` option.
 The :envvar:`MODULES_ML` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
+See :envvar:`MODULES_ML` description for details.

   .. only:: html